 Football Federation: Latania Football Associazione (LFA)

 Latania is a mainly Italian influenced country, but with little pockets of French and Spanish built up in certain areas.
-Latanians have always been very competitive, especially in the CONCAFA club competitions- CF Milazio, Rosano Centrale and Juvenese have been long-term contenders.
+Latanians have always been very competitive, especially in the CONCAFA club competitions- AS Milazio, Rosano Centrale and Juvenese have been long-term contenders.
 ‘Super Mario’ Mario Lotti had been playing in Italy, but has returned to Rosano Centrale on loan for the 2016-17 season.

 Language: Portuguese | Population: 10 Million | Capital: Mardis